• Skip to primary navigation

 My Thogayal Love

-A detailed South-Indian meal always includes thuvayal, many mostly start their meal with thogayal mixed with rice with a generous drizzle of either ghee or gingely oil.
-This sort of acts like a starter, excites your palate and keeps your senses ready for the next course of meal.
+A detailed South-Indian meal always includes thuvayal.
+Many mostly start their meal with thogayal mixed with rice.
+They add a generous drizzle of either ghee or gingely oil.
+This acts as a starter.
+It excites your palate.
+It keeps your senses ready for the next course of meal.

 Varieties of Thuvayal